We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 VAT MOSS

-A really strong aspect of the Shopify platform — and one that is often overlooked in other Shopify reviews — is the way that it caters extremely well for the EU’s VAT MOSS rules (or, to use its full title, ‘VAT Mini One Stop Shop.’).
+A particularly strong aspect of the Shopify platform is the way that it caters really well for the EU’s VAT MOSS system (or, to use the full title, ‘VAT Mini One Stop Shop.’).

 VAT MOSS is a requirement that sellers of digital products to consumers in the EU add value added tax (VAT) to each product on a per-country basis — i.e., there’s one VAT rate to be applied for France, one for Ireland, another for Germany and so on.